Battery0/CV/README.md

 Key responsibilities and achievements:
 * Collaborating with clients to produce previsualisation of options for potential shot direction allowing the client to decide on a shot direction
-* Modelling and texturing of film and broadcast visual effects 3D assets for realistic looking shots
+* Modelling and texturing of film and broadcast visual effects 3D assets for realistic shots
 * Managing assigned workload in order to meet critical client deadlines for airing of commercials and films
 * Working within teams of 3D artists to complete complex visual effects design projects